theidi267/data-structures-and-algorithms/ll_kth_from_end/README.md

 ## Collaboration

-  On this lab, we worked with Jen
+  On this lab, we worked with Jen and Ovi